 The Third Decade

-Ruth Rose’s observations appropriately place Brandeis’ third decade into historical context.
-When Morris Abram, former national president of the American Jewish Committee, took office in the fall of 1968 as the university’s second president, he found a campus seething with the discontent of the era.
-To have succeeded Abram Sachar would have been a challenging task in the calmest of times; in the late sixties, with political passions on all fronts at the boiling point, it was all but impossible.
-Abram’s presidency weathered a series of crises, including an eleven-day takeover of Ford Hall by members of the Brandeis Afro-American Organization.
-By the end of his second year the Trustees were again searching for a new president.
+Ruth Rose's observations appropriately place Brandeis' third decade into historical context.
+When Morris Abram, former national president of the American Jewish Committee, took office in fall 1968 as the university's second president, he found a campus seething with the discontent of the era.
+To have succeeded Abram Sachar would have been a challenging task in the calmest of times; in the late '60s, with political passions on all fronts at the boiling point, it was all but impossible.
+Abram's presidency weathered a series of crises, including an 11-day takeover of Ford Hall by members of the Brandeis Afro-American Organization.
+By the end of his second year, the Trustees were again searching for a new president.

 They settled on Charles Schottland, founding dean of the Heller School and former Commissioner of the Social Security Administration.
 Schottland accepted the position of Acting President in 1970, and the following year the "Acting" was dropped from his title.
 He made clear to the Board that he planned to serve only a brief term, and at the end of his second year in office he stepped down in favor of Marver Bernstein, the former dean of Princeton's Woodrow Wilson School of Public Affairs who now became Brandeis University’s fourth president.

 These were still troubled times.
 It was during Schottland's presidency that a group of radical students participated in a bank robbery that lead to the death of a police officer.
 By the mid-'70s, the worst excesses of campus radicalism had passed, but Brandeis began to feel the same financial constraints the rest of the nation faced in those economically difficult years.